Map Name: 2024-2025 Bowbells Elementary School Continuous Plan

 Objectives

-• Teachers will continuously monitor student data in their classroom.
+• Teachers will continuously monitor and respond to student performance data in their classroom.

-• Teachers will engage in math benchmark data day analysis and response planning three times/year.
+• Teachers will engage in reading and math benchmark data day analysis (protocol) and instructional response planning three times/year.

 Critical Initiative